kubescape/kubescape/docs/getting-started.md

     > **Note**
     > Kubescape will generate Kubernetes YAML objects using a `kustomize` file and scan them for security.

+* Trigger in cluster components for scanning your cluster:

+    If kubescape helm chart is install in your cluster we can trigger scanning of the in cluster components from the kubescape CLI.
+    ```sh
+    kubescape operator scan config
+    ```
+    ```sh
+    kubescape operator scan vulnerabilities
+    ```

 * Compliance Score